ArturoDent/find-and-transform/README.md

 13. &nbsp; I can put a numbered capture group, like `$1` into a `find`?
 See [Make easy finds with cursors.](#using-numbered-capture-groups-in-a-find).
 14. `${getDocumentText}` and `${getTextLines:n}` to get text anywhere in the document to use for replacement terms.
-15. `${getFindInput}`: &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `"find": "${getFindInput}"` will trigger an input box for the `find` query where you enter a string or a regular expression.
+15. `${getInput}`: &nbsp;&nbsp;&nbsp; `"${getInput}"` will trigger an input box for the `find` query, `replace`, `run`, `postCommands`, `cursorMoveSelect`, `filesToInclude` and `filestoExclude` text where you can enter a string or a regular expression.
+Even within a js operation.

 -----------------

-Below you will find information on using the `findInCurrentFile` command - which performs a find within the current file, like using the Find Widget but with the ability to save these file/replaces as settings or keybindings and many more variables and javascript operations supported.
+Below you will find information on using the `findInCurrentFile` command - which performs a find within the current file, like using the Find Widget but with the ability to save these file/replaces as settings or keybindings and many more variables and javascript operations are supported.
 Some of the information here will be useful to using the `runInSearchPanel` as well - so you should read both.
 See  [Search using the Panel](searchInPanel.md).

 -----------------